rekuberate-io/sleepcycles/README.md

   <img width="256" height="250" src="https://github.com/rekuberate-io/sleepcycles/blob/main/docs/images/rekuberate-sleepcycle-logo.png?raw=true">
 </p>

-Define sleep & wake up schedules for your Kubernetes Deployments.
-Automatically shutdown deployments that occupy resources in your cluster and wake them up only when you need them, reducing that way the overall power consumption.
+Define sleep & wake up cycles for your Kubernetes Deployments.
+Automatically schedule to shutdown deployments that occupy resources in your cluster and wake them up only when you need them, reducing that way the overall power consumption.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) or [K3D](https://k3d.io) to get a local cluster for testing, or run against a remote cluster.